earth-walker/bdt-docs/README.md

 This is an [Astro](https://docs.astro.build/en/getting-started/) project using the [Starlight](https://starlight.astro.build/getting-started/) template.

+The site is deployed to GitHub Pages at [https://earth-walker.github.io/bdt-docs/](https://earth-walker.github.io/bdt-docs/) whenever commits are pushed to the repo.

 For non-technical information, see the Google Doc in BDT Google Drive folder.

 ## Get Started